eman00x2x/sales-training-html-design/README.md

 - Advertisements
 - Manage
 - Organization

-> html files on folders designated to them
+> HTML files should be in the folders designated for them

 # HTML Designing Plan